jsfehler/entroponaut/README.rst

 - New load/save screen: Reimagined to better handle user-defined slot names and slot metadata.

+- New Options screen: Rebuilt to allow for the easy addition of custom options.

 - Passive statement: A new statement called 'passive' darkens text and automatically advances to the next line.
   Useful for showing menu choices after their selection.